 Fidelity provides different levels of data for each ETF that can be traded on Fidelity.com.
 This data is based on each ETF’s holdings as of the end of the previous trading day.

-Daily Basket: Through the daily basket, also known as portfolio composition file (PCF), Fidelity provides a daily list of the securities held by each of the more than 1,500 non-Fidelity-sponsored ETFs that investors can trade though Fidelity's website, as well as all ETFs sponsored by Fidelity.
+Daily basket: Through the daily basket, also known as the portfolio composition file (PCF), Fidelity provides a daily list of the securities held by each of the more than 1,500 non-Fidelity-sponsored ETFs that investors can trade though Fidelity's website, as well as all ETFs sponsored by Fidelity.

-Full Holdings: In addition to the daily PCF, Fidelity provides a link to the Daily Full Holdings file for Fidelity-sponsored ETFs.
-Click on each ETF's Prospectus, Holdings & Reports Link to view the most recent Daily Full Holdings file.
-The primary difference between the PCF and the Daily Full Holdings file is that the Daily Full Holdings file includes cash-in-lieu items, while the PCF only includes securities cleared through the NSCC.
+Full holdings: In addition to the daily PCF, Fidelity provides a link to the daily full holdings file for Fidelity-sponsored ETFs.
+Click the ETF's prospectus and choose Holdings & Reports to view the most recent daily full holdings file.
+The primary difference between the PCF and the daily full holdings file is that the daily full holdings file includes cash-in-lieu items, while the PCF only includes securities cleared through the NSCC.
 If you are interested in finding out the full holdings of an ETF sponsored by a company other than Fidelity, that information can be found on the ETF sponsor’s own website.

-While there are differences between what you may view as an ETF's holdings at any given time—the Daily Basket, the Daily Full Holdings, and the index components—these differences are usually minor.
+While there are differences between what you may view as an ETF's holdings at any given time—the daily basket, the daily full holdings, and the index components—these differences are usually minor.
 While there is no guarantee, the differences usually consist of a small fraction of a percentage of holdings in cash or an individual component.

 ETF basket and holdings differences